How do I whitelist in Microsoft Defender Advanced Delivery Policy ?

 3. On the Edit third-party phishing simulation flyout that opens, configure the following setting:

 • Sending Domain: Expand this setting and enter any domains you plan to test with then press Enter or select the value that is displayed below the box.
+Domains that are assigned to your templates can be found on the Manage Templates page.

-• Note: You may add up to 20 entries.
+NOTE: You may add up to 20 entries.
 To change a domain on a template go to Manage Templates and use the multi-select boxes to choose the template(s) and then click "Change Domain".

 • Sending IP: Expand this setting and enter 64.191.166.196 (US) or 64.238.34.10 (EU) then press Enter or select the value that is displayed below the box.
-We also recommend safelisting the IP addresses below for improved deliverability:

 54.80.160.189